Equity Definition: Understanding the Difference Between Equity and Equality

 What is the Definition of Equity?

-Equity, in its simplest terms as it relates to racial and social justice, means meeting communities where they are and allocating resources and opportunities as needed to create equal outcomes for all community members.
+According to the equity definition, it involves meeting communities where they are and allocating resources and opportunities based on individual needs to create equal outcomes for all community members.

 What is the Definition of Equality?